zero-day-ai/.github/profile/README.md

 ---

-## Why Zero-Day.AI?
+## Why Gibson?

-- **Hacker Mindset** - Built by security researchers who understand real attack vectors
-- **Enterprise-Grade** - Go-based architecture with gRPC, observability, and DAG workflows
-- **AI-Native** - Purpose-built for LLM and AI system security testing
-- **Open Source** - Transparent development with community-driven research
+- **Built by a hacker, for hackers** - Not another enterprise checkbox tool
+- **Truly autonomous** - Agents make decisions, chain attacks, adapt to targets
+- **Universal** - Same framework for LLMs, web apps, infrastructure, anything
-- **Extensible** - SDK for custom agents, tools, and plugins
+- **Extensible** - Build your own agents with the Go SDK
+- **Open source** - See how it works, contribute, make it yours

 ---

-## Join the Community
+## Get Involved

 <div align="center">

-### **"The only way to truly understand a system is to attack it."**
+**"Hack the planet."**

 [![Discord](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/mkqd6mU3)

-Connect with security researchers, AI engineers, and fellow hackers building the future of AI security.

-**Contribute:**
+I'm building this in the open.
+Jump in the Discord if you want to:
-- Develop new attack agents and techniques
+- Build attack agents for new domains
-- Build tools for the Gibson ecosystem
+- Contribute tools to the ecosystem
-- Share real-world vulnerability research
-- Help democratize AI security testing
+- Break stuff and share what you find
+- Or just watch the chaos unfold

 </div>